NINAD-17/Data-Structures-and-Algorithms/Arrays/readme.md

 - As a result, it is important to be cautious when modifying array elements within a function, as these changes will persist even after the function returns.

+## Inplace Algorithms:
+- The input is usually overwritten by the output as the algorithm executes.
+An in-place algorithm updates its input sequence only through replacement or swapping of elements.
+- In other words, an in-place algorithm operates directly on the input data structure without requiring extra space proportional to the input size.
+It modifies the input in place, without creating a separate copy of the data structure.
+This can be useful when working with large data sets, as it can help reduce memory usage and improve performance.
+- Examples: Sorting algorithms, Reversing an array ...

 ## **Find Duplicates in an Array**:
 1. **XOR method**:
   - This method is only works if the array contains elements from 1 to n and there is exactly one duplicate element.
 If these conditions are not met, this approach will not work.